The Tragic Paradox of Using the Dark Side of the Force

 If You Only Knew the Power of the Dark Side

 A motivating principle of Kylo Ren is to be freed from his own conflicted feelings and from his ties to the past.
-He is the one who on more than one occasion talks about letting the past die, killing it if necessary.
-His words are supported by his deeds as he murders his father, Han Solo, betrays and murders Snoke, attempts to kill Luke Skywalker in single combat to prove his superiority, seizes control of he First Order, and tries to extinguish the Resistance in order to remake the galaxy to his own designs.
+He is the one who on several occasions talks about letting the past die, killing it if necessary.
+His words are supported by his deeds as he murders his father, Han Solo, betrays and murders Snoke, attempts to kill Luke Skywalker in single combat to prove his superiority, seizes control of the First Order, and tries to extinguish the Resistance in order to remake the galaxy to his own designs.
 He is relentless and intimidating as he attempts the impossible: to run away from his identity.
 He wants to be Kylo Ren not Ben Solo, and his means to achieve this end is the Dark Side of the Force.

 The paradox of his choice, however, is that the more he tries to destroy the past, the more he becomes a slave to it.
 As Luke, in a paraphrase of his mentor Obi-Wan, says, “Strike me down in anger, and I’ll always be with you, just like your father.”
 Kylo Ren thinks he’s freeing himself of his feelings toward his father and mentors by destroying them, but all he’s really doing is chaining himself to them through his fixation on them.

 Rose also comments on this theme when she explains to Finn that they’ll win by saving what they love rather than attempting to destroy what they hate.
 By focusing on his negative feelings, Kylo Ren is doomed to obsess over the things that disturb his life, and he only makes the situation worse by using those negative feelings to tap into the Dark Side of the Force to cause harm to others and ultimately himself.